AJMansfield/Intelligence-Core-Public/kttu1.md

 Nightfall comes, and with it comes rain.
 This was what you had expected, but nothing had prepared you for the sheer violence of it.
-Water from the plains surges around the rocky outcrop at the canyoun edge where you'd anchored your vehicle, crashing over the edges of the canyon.
+Water from the plains surges around the rocky outcrop at the canyon edge where you'd anchored your vehicle, crashing over the edges of the canyon.
 Massive rapids span the entire width of the canyon floor, and the small ravine you'd been following formed a torrential waterfall where it emptied into the canyon.

 Eventually, the rain stops, and the floods subside, leaving you to the silence of the night, broken only by the slow trickle of water and the sound of your breathing.
-Overhead, the milky way shone, unpolluted by artificial lights.
+Overhead, the milky way shines in the night sky, unpolluted by artificial lights.

 ----